vyca2017/content/content/blog/2017-05-16-introducing-a-cli-and-functions/2017-05-16-introducing-a-cli-and-functions.md

 2. Performing multiple changes in a single migration
 3. Deploying the same schema to separate environments for staging and production

 All of these and many more use cases are enabled through the new Graphcool CLI.
-Here is a quick preview how it looks like:
+Here is a quick preview of what it looks like:

 ![](http://imgur.com/Wam4FUN)